 Rewind your work

-git checkout can not only be used to checkout an entire branch to drive further the work in this isolated branch.
+git checkout can not only be used to checkout an entire branch to drive further the work in this separate branch.

-git checkout is also a way to go back in the history of your work.
+git checkout is also a way to go back to the history of your work.

 git checkout <commit hash> will set your working directory into the state of the commit referred to with the commit hash (the code you see for each entry in the

 git log, something like c04ff32).
 You are working then in the so-called detached HEAD state.
 Git will inform you about detached HEAD with the following output:

 $ git checkout c04ff32 Note: checking out 'c04ff32'.
 You are in 'detached HEAD' state.
 You can look around, make experimental changes and commit them, and you can discard any commits you make in this state without impacting any branches by performing another checkout.
 If you want to create a new branch to retain commits you create, you may do so (now or later) by using -b with the checkout command again.
 Example: git checkout -b <new-branch-name> HEAD is now at c04ff32...
 New image for git committing over time